 On behalf of the AICP Commission, I am writing to share an important announcement regarding the status of applications for AICP’s Advanced Specialty Certifications (ASC).

-This July, the Commission voted to no longer accept applications for the Certified Environmental Planner (CEP), Certified Transportation Planner (CTP), and Certified Urban Designer (CUD) credentials.
+In July 2017, the Commission voted to no longer accept applications for the Certified Environmental Planner (CEP), Certified Transportation Planner (CTP), and Certified Urban Designer (CUD) credentials.
 Applications will be accepted one last time prior to the May 2018 examinations.

 The advanced specialty credentials will continue to be supported and recognized in the same way they have been, and even more so.
 Certification maintenance requirements will also remain in place as continued demonstration of credential holders’ commitment to the value of the credential.

 The number of applicants for specialty certification shows we’ve met the current market demand.
 After evaluating the volume of new applications and the requirements for maintaining the application and examination process, the Commission consulted with Divisions Council and Chapter Presidents Council advisors to conclude that this is the most responsible path forward.
-We will be announcing the exclusive, final opportunity to be recognized for expertise and leadership in these specialties to all prospective candidates this fall.

 After conducting significant market research in 2016 to understand perceptions of the AICP and ASC certifications, and evaluating trends related to hiring certified professionals, our campaign will express the value that the certifications provide to the planning community, the public, and other stakeholders.
-Watch for more information about resources this winter.

 About the Author